 What Are the Proper Exercise Recommendations?

-Personal trainers may be so attuned to our clients aesthetic goals, and also acclimated to those who are regularly exercising, that we may actually forget that the overarching message is to get more people to simply move more, otherwise known as increasing baseline activity as described by the 2008 Physical Activity Guidelines for Americans published by the Department of Health and Human services.
-Baseline activity, or activities of daily life (ADL’s) are associated with increased caloric output, improve bone health, and essentially color physical movement as a social norm.
+Personal trainers may be so attuned to our clients’ aesthetic goals, and also acclimated to those who are regularly exercising, that we may forget that the overarching message is to get more people to simply move more, otherwise known as increasing baseline activity as described by the 2008 Physical Activity Guidelines for Americans published by the Department of Health and Human Services.
+Baseline activity, or activities of daily life (ADL’s), are associated with increased caloric output, improve bone health, and essentially color physical movement as a social norm.

 For children and adolescents, the guidelines shift to include at least 60 minutes of moderate to vigorous activity a day and should involve at least three days of activity that rises to the level of vigorous.
 In addition, youngsters are not too young for muscle strengthening exercise!
 Any part of those 60 minutes a day can and should include some kind of strengthening.

 There are additional set guidelines for pre-/postpartum women, seniors, those with disabilities, and those with chronic medical conditions.
 It is worth it for every fitness professional to read and memorize all of these!

 Bear in mind, the benefits of physical activity increase as time spent moving increases, but bear in mind that most unhealthy Americans are in the precontemplation phase of exercise, i.e., they’re not even considering it yet.
 If all they see on Instagram are Crossfit athletes doing kipping pull-ups, and all they read in the headlines of online news publications are workouts for a better butt, why would they even consider walking briskly an option unless someone tells them “it counts”?